yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 ..
 It automates the process to help with development.

-INET's fingerprint test tool automates this process.TODO
+INET's fingerprint test tool automates this process, making it easier to work many simulations and fingerprints.

 The fingerprint tool
 --------------------

-- the fingerprint tool can automate the process
+..  - the fingerprint tool can automate the process
   - its a command line tool, found in inet/tests/fingerprint -> actually, its inet/bin
   - its the inet_fingerprinttest script

   - csv file format
   - reports PASS, FAIL or ERROR
   - creates files
   - can be updated by overwriting
   - can be run in release or debug
   - can be filtered with -m which is a regex?
   - for more info -h

 The fingerprint tool is a conventient way to run fingerprint tests.
 It is located in the ``inet/bin`` folder, and when the ``inet`` directory is added to the PATH, it can be run from any directory (inet subdirectory?).